Search in library databases to find scholarly articles. This is the same tool you used to find magazine and newspaper articles.

 Abstract:

-TRUNCATION *: Use an asterisk with the root of a search term to find multiple forms of the word.
+TRUNCATION or an * (hit the shift key and the number 8 simultaneously) to use the root of a word to find multiple forms of the word.